ChulChong/WeddingProject/README.md

 - Firebase for database
 - Cloud Service from AWS EC2 to keep server running
 - AWS Route 53 for hosting
+- AWS Lambda, CloudWatch, System Manager for Auto backend instance server shut down and turn on for maintenance.